 Salvador Sanchez’s championship reign was relatively short, but just long enough for the revered Mexican warrior to establish himself as one of the greatest featherweight boxers of all-time.
 In 1982 he died in a car accident at the age of 23, but, amazingly, he had already won 11 straight championship bouts, including historic wins over fellow Hall of Famers Danny Lopez, Wilfredo Gomez and Azumah Nelson.

-Watch and appreciate again the ring brilliance of the fistic legend that is “Chava.”
-And wonder once more as to what might have been.
+So enjoy another Lee Wylie masterpiece and appreciate again the ring brilliance of the fistic legend that was “Chava.”
+And maybe raise a glass in honor of the great Salvador Sanchez’s birthday.
+And wistfully wonder once again as to what might have been.